The WorkAbility III Program assists students with disabilities with career exploration, vocational counseling, and employment preparation.

 WorkAbility III services include:

-WorkAbility III offers an 8-week Job-Seeking Skills class specifically focused to serve students with disabilities who are transitioning from college to work.
-This is a one-unit class that includes the following topics:
+WorkAbility III offers a Job Seeking Skills (JSS) class specifically focused to serve students with disabilities who are transitioning from college to work.
+Topics covered include:

 - Clarifying your career goals